K. P. Kunhammadkutty

-K. P. Kunhammadkutty (born 1952) is an Indian politician belonging to the Communist Party of India (Marxist), and a member of legislative assembly representing Kuttiady, Kerala, India.
+K. P. Kunhammadkutty (born 1952) is an Indian politician belonging to the Communist Party of India (Marxist), and a member of legislative assembly who represented Kuttiady, Kerala, India from 2021 to 2026.

 Personal life

 He was born to Moidu and Maryiam in 1952.
 He studied in Kuttiyadi MI UP School, Vattoli National High School and SSMOTS Tirurangadi.
 He is a TTC degree holder (1969–71) and a former teacher at Kuttiyadi AIUP School.